-This bundle includes all the courses of our school.
-Over 500 hours of written lessons, videos tutorials, unlimited mentor support and exercises.
-This course is ideal for becoming a UX Designer without missing out any aspect of the User Experience.
+This bundle includes all the courses at our school.
+Over 500 hours of written lessons, video tutorials, unlimited mentor support, and exercises.
+This course is ideal for becoming a UX Designer without missing out on any aspect of the User Experience.

 Also, during all our courses, you will be asked to build your own digital project (a website or an app).
 All courses are also enriched with extra content and real case studies, plus a final module to build your UX portfolio.